TrumanDu/autocomplate-shell/README.md

 # README

-## Visual Studio Code autocomplate-shell
+## Visual Studio Code autocomplete-shell

 This extension adds rich language support for the shell script to VS Code, including: